-Data must be current for an organisation to be able to score on each indicator.
+Only "current data" is assessed against the index indicators.
 For purposes of the Index, "current" is defined as published within the 12-months immediately preceding the end of the data collection period.
-For example, data collection for the 2016 Index ended on 15th January 2016, so "current" information was published between 15th January 2015 and 15th January 2016.
+For example, data collection for the 2018 Index ended on 9th March 2018, so "current" information was published between 10th March 2017 and 9th March 2018.